 All HVAC professionals have to fulfill the criteria of the North Carolina State Board of Examiners of Plumbing, Heating and Fire Sprinkler Contractors for their respective specialty.
 In addition, some cities in the state also have their own requirements towards HVAC contractors.
 A common one is posting a contractor license bond, among others.

 In this guide, you can find the basics about getting your license on the state level, as well as tips on meeting city requirements.
+For more information on other types of North Carolina contractors licenses read here.

 The state license types